kinshuk-h/LT-crawler/README.md

   - `extractors`: Module for extractors, responsible for extracting text from collected judgments
   - `segregators`: Module for segregators, responsible for segregating extracted text into paragraph units
   - `filters`: Module for filters, responsible for filtering undesirable paragraphs from the generated paragraph units
+  - `pipeline`: Module implementing the phases of the pipeline, providing dedicated functionality for phase-specific tasks via sub-modules.
-  - `scripts`: Scripts for testing module functionality and benchmarking
+  - `scripts`: Scripts for testing module functionality and benchmarking.
-- `doc_collect.py`: Main script implementating the curation pipeline, utilizing the developed modules
+- `paracurate.py`: Main script implementating the curation pipeline, utilizing the developed modules.
+- `tests`: Bundles files implementating unit and functional tests for modules.
+  - `data`: Sample data to use for testing.
+Follows the same structure as the core `data` directory.

 ## Data Description